This topic provides an overview of how Greenplum Database processes queries. Understanding this process can be useful when writing and tuning queries.

 cust_id.
 The plan is sliced on either side of the redistribute motion, creating slice 1 and slice 2.

-CREATE TABLE x AS SELECT... statement would not have a gather motion because tuples are sent to the newly created table, not to the master.
+CREATE TABLE x AS SELECT... statement would not have a gather motion because tuples are sent to the newly created table, not to the coordinator.

 There is at least one worker process assigned to each slice of the query plan.
 A worker process works on its assigned portion of the query plan independently.
 During query runtime, each segment will have a number of processes working on the query in parallel.